 The Authority's governmental fund activities reflect support from the City of Virginia Beach as well as expenditures on Town Center infrastructure and the Pedestrian Bridge across Virginia Beach Boulevard.
-The ending fund balance of the governmental fund for both fiscal year 2016 and 2015 was \$.28 million.
+The ending fund balance of the governmental fund for both fiscal year 2017 and 2016 was \$.33 and \$.28 million, respectively.

-The proprietary fund includes total net position of \$64.88 and \$61.91 million at June 30, 2016 and 2015, respectively.
-In fiscal year 2016 and 2015, operating revenues from land sales, industrial revenue bond fees, lease income, reliance certificates, and miscellaneous revenue totaled \$2.96 and \$5.45 million, respectively, while operating expenses for cost of land and selling and administrative expenses totaled \$7.53 and \$7.49 million, respectively.
+The proprietary fund includes total net position of \$67.89 and \$64.88 million at June 30, 2017 and 2016, respectively.
+In fiscal year 2017 and 2016, operating revenues from land sales, industrial revenue bond fees, lease income, and miscellaneous revenue totaled \$3.63 and \$2.96 million, respectively, while operating expenses for cost of land and selling and administrative expenses totaled \$9.65 and \$7.53 million, respectively.